DhrishP/extensions/block-websites/README.md

 - **Manifest Version**: 3 (latest Chrome extension standard)
 - **Permissions**: `storage`, `declarativeNetRequest`, `tabs`
 - **Host Permissions**: `<all_urls>` for blocking functionality
-- **Background Script**: Service worker that handles URL interception and redirects
+- **Background Script**: Service worker that handles URL interception and random redirects
+- **Random Selection**: Uses JavaScript's Math.random() for unbiased selection

 ## Privacy

 - No data is sent to external servers
 - All settings are stored locally in your browser
 - The extension only accesses URLs you explicitly block
+- Random selection happens locally in your browser

 ## Troubleshooting

 - **Extension not working**: Make sure it's enabled in `chrome://extensions/`
 - **Sites not redirecting**: Check that the domain is correctly added (e.g., `facebook.com` not `www.facebook.com`)
-- **Redirect not working**: Verify the redirect URL is valid and accessible
+- **Redirect not working**: Verify your redirect URLs are valid and accessible
+- **No variety in redirects**: Make sure you have multiple redirect sites added

 ## Contributing